brandlewco/adam-riding-next-cc/content/collection/personal.md

     left: 0
     right: 0
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_ICELAND-11.jpg
+    image_path: /uploads/AR_ARCHIVE-92.jpg
+    alt_text: >-
-    alt_text: Iceland is a personal project that depicts Iceland's people and landscape.
+      The Cellar Door is a personal project that depicts narrative and mystery through a variety of subject matter.
     width: 30
     top: 0
     left: 0